cfengine/documentation/manuals/managing-environments/architecture.markdown

 individual host, and continuously repaired to ensure on-going compliance with policy.

-## CFEngine Workflow Flow
+## CFEngine Policy Workflow

 CFEngine does not make absolute choices for you, like other tools.
 Almost everything about its behavior is matter of policy and can be changed.
-However, a structure for use, like the following, is recommended (see the following figure **TODO:figure?**).

 In order to keep operations as simple as possible, CFEngine maintains a private [working directory](manuals-managing-environments-work-directory.html)